Brief

 'Snow Leopard'

-- on 26 September, K. Merisalu becomes the first Estonian woman to summit an over 8000m high peak:
+- on 26 September, K. Merisalu becomes the first Estonian woman to summit a 8000+m high peak:

 Vinson Massif (4892m) thus becoming the third Estonian climber to join the